TAKE TWO!! USDOL Releases Proposed Overtime Rules

 Many of you will remember the U.S. Department of Labor released their first attempt at revision to the Overtime Rules in May of 2016, however, days before the implementation a judge blocked the rules from taking effect.
 In preparation for the impending implementation many of you did work to determine the impact to your organization, made plans, and in some cases, implemented the work.

 Pull out those spreadsheets!
-Yesterday, a new set of proposed rules and request for comments were released.
+A new set of proposed rules has been released.
 In overview this is what we find:

 - The minimum salary threshold would be raised from $455 to $679 per week ($35,308 per year, annualized).